mlancaster1953/g-2-outreach/README.md

 ## Quick start

 1. Create and activate a Python environment (recommended)
-2. Install dependencies:
+2. Install Python dependencies:

-pip install -r requirements.txt
+- pip install -r requirements.txt

 ## Licensing
 The code in this repository is released under the MIT License.
 The accompanying example dataset in /data is provided under CC-BY 4.0.